 - While the wings are baking, wash out that large bowl with hot soapy water and rinse well to get it clean and bacteria free.
 Mix the sauce ingredients in the bowl.

-- When wings are done, dump them into the sauce, cover with a plate large enough and shake the bowl well to coat the wings with sauce.
+- When wings are done, dump them into the sauce, cover the bowl with a plate large enough, or use foil, and shake the bowl well to coat the wings with sauce.

 - Serve immediately with Ranch Dressing for dipping sauce.